kmsmith137/ch_frb_l1/MANUAL.md

     ./ch-frb-simulate-l0 l0_configs/l0_toy_1beam.yaml 30
     ```
     This will simulate 30 seconds of data.
 If you switch back to the L1 server's window,
-    you'll see some output as chunks of data are processed.
+    you'll see some incremental output, as chunks of data are processed.
 After it finishes, you'll see
     a line "toy-l1b.py: wrote toy_l1b_beam0.png".
 This is a plot of the coarse-grained
     triggers, which will not contain any interesting features, because the simulation
     is pure noise.

 **Example 2:** similar to example 1, but slightly more complicated as follows.

 We process 4 beams, which are divided between UDP ports 6677 and 6688 (two beams per UDP port).
 This is more representative of the real L1 server configuration, where 16 beams
 will either be divided between four IP addresses, or divided between two UDP ports,